-Q 78: How much do plans offered through the [insert name of state exchange] cost?
+Q 81: How much do plans offered through the [insert name of state exchange] cost?

-There are a variety of plans intended to fit different budgets, both through the [insert name of state exchange] and in the market outside the exchange.
-Also, many consumers purchasing coverage through [insert name of state exchange] qualify for the premium tax credits (see Questions 82-83), which pay for part of their premium and help lower the cost of coverage.
+There will be a wide variety of plans intended to fit different budgets, both through the [insert name of state exchange] and in the market outside the exchange.
+Also, many consumers will qualify for the premium tax credits (see Questions 79 and 80), which will pay for part of their premium and help lower the cost of coverage.
 To see specific costs of plans offered through the [insert name of state exchange], go to [insert state exchange webpage], call [insert state exchange telephone number], or talk to a navigator, certified application counselor, in-person assister, insurance agent or broker, or other assister.
-(See Question 59.)
+(See Question 57.)

-Q 79: Do plans offered through the [insert name of state exchange] have large out-of-pocket costs?
+Q 82: Will plans offered through the [insert name of state exchange] have large out-of-pocket costs?

-The health insurance plans available through the [insert name of state exchange] feature a variety of out-of-pocket costs for consumers.
-But, the ACA requires that all non-grandfathered plans (including most plans that people get from an employer) limit consumers' annual out-of-pocket costs for in-network EHB services to no more than \$7,900 for individuals and \$15,800 for families in 2019.
+The health insurance plans available through the [insert name of state exchange] feature a wide variety of out-of-pocket costs for consumers.
+But, the ACA requires that all nongrandfathered plans (including most plans that people get from an employer) to limit consumers' annual out-of-pocket costs for in-network EHB services to no more than \$6,850 for individuals and \$13,700 for families in 2016.
 These maximum out-of-pocket amounts will go up in future years.
 However, out-of-network services do not count toward these limits on annual out-of-pocket costs.
-(See Question 28.)
+(See Question 27.)
 There are separate out-of-pocket maximums for stand-alone dental plans.

 Plans are required to cover certain preventive services without cost-sharing.
-(See Question 25.)
+(See Question 24.)
 Also, consumers whose incomes are below a certain amount may be eligible for a premium tax credit and a Silver plan that features lower cost-sharing and lower out-of-pocket costs (co-payments, coinsurance and deductibles) without paying a higher premium.
-Check with the [insert name of state exchange] at [insert link] or direct the consumer to an online calculator to estimate whether they may qualify for subsidies: https://www.kff.org/interactive/subsidy-calculator/.
+Check with the [insert name of state exchange] at [insert link] or direct the consumer to an online calculator to estimate whether they may qualify for subsidies: www.getcoveredamerica.org/calculator/.
 Navigators, certified application counselors, in-person assisters, agents or brokers, or other assisters should be able to help consumers learn if they qualify.
-Also, the exchange application tells consumers whether they might be eligible for Medicaid or CHIP programs, which have very limited out-of-pocket costs.
+Also, the exchange application will tell consumers whether they might be eligible for Medicaid or CHIP programs, which have very limited out-of-pocket costs.

-Q 80: Where can consumers go to learn if they're eligible for help paying premiums or for Medicaid?
+Q 83: Where can consumers go to learn if they're eligible for help paying premiums or for Medicaid?